lussierc/africa_db/writing/report.md

 Above it shows that while both countries have heavily invested into using resources to fund their respective economies, their GDP's are very far apart.
 This happens several other times in the data, but these two were the best example.
 Therefore there is no direct correlation between a countries resource rent percentage and GDP.
 After researching both the countries we found Gabon to be a relatively stable country and having no major conflicts in the past couple decades.
 However, this is much different than Liberia's history, especially in recent times.
 In the span of 14 years they've had two civil wars, with the first starting in 1989 and the second ending in 2003.
 This does not mean Gabon has the resource curse because their GDP is largely based on resources, but due to years of war and corrupt governments the country continues to struggle to reach economic prosperity.
 This is most likely the case with other countries such as Guinea and Zambia, both of which have problems with their governments.

 ###### Graphics
+Graphic displaying Resource Rent % of GDP versus GDP Per Capita in 2011 for African countries:
 ![Resource Rent % of GDP vs GDP Per Capita](graphics/Resource_GDP.png)
 <!-- ------------------------------------------------------------------ -->
 #### Concluding Remarks

 Throughout this project we have explored various regions in Africa and the data on their economies to understand why Africa is lagging behind other nations in terms of economic output and growth.
 From our research we have concluded there are a number of wide ranging factors that have slowed down the most of continent.
-These factors include, war,
+These factors include, war, government corruption, inhospitable areas, lack of technological advancements, and outside interference by other nations.
+In addition, different parts of the country tend to do better than others, most notably countries in non-Saharan regions.
+This is most likely due to arable land, which makes famines less likely and resource competition much less fierce between competing groups.
+In summation, using our SQLite3 database, data from the internet, and research articles, we found a number of driving factors that have answered why Africa continues to experienced slow economic growth, while the rest of the world advances at the fastest rate it ever has in human history.